 • セーラー服 (せーらーふく, seeraa fuku) = Female school uniform, sailor-style uniform.

-What's up?
+So?
 Did you like the article?
-So comment, like and share with your friends on social media!
+Then comment, like, and share with your friends on social media!